amprocode/Bloxflip-rain-notifier/README.md

 ⚠️ WARNING ⚠️
 - Recommended to not go below 15 seconds because you dont want your potato PC to crash
 - Experiment with this feature, see what works for you

-### headless:
-If set to "True" the chrome browser that the program opens will be hidden so you wont have to see it or accidentally open it.
-#### However: if the program shows an error it is recommended to set this value to False

 ### windows_notification:
 If set to "True" then a popup on the bottom right on your screen will display showing you information about the current rain